 Absolutely.
 Equifax Verification Services is to be used only when the public aid applicant has expressly given their permission, through a written signature, for your department to verify their employment and income information.
 Child Support agencies are the exception, since Employers are legally required to respond to their requests.
 Equifax audits a percentage of all verifications performed, and your signed Agreement gives us the authority to audit your specific activity.
 When an audit is performed, we look for the authorization signature from the applicant.

 Your agency will save time and money by using Equifax Verification Services.
 The verification process will be much less cumbersome, allowing your caseworkers to devote more of their time to the clients they serve.
 Also, Equifax will help you identify and prevent fraud more quickly and accurately and find unreported income.

 Employers who send records to Equifax use this service exclusively; in other words, they do not supply other vendors with the same payroll data, for the purposes of employment and income verification.
 Therefore, Equifax is the effective "Sole Source" provider of access to these records.

 Many national employers in high-turnover, low-wage industries such as retail, staffing, hospitality, restaurant and gaming.
-85% of the federal civilian population, including the Department of Defense, Veterans Administration, the Social Security Administration, and the Internal Revenue Service.
-Plus, local employers, including dozens of hospitals and school districts.
+Over 75% of the Fortune 500 and the majority of federal governement civilian employers contribute to the database.